-E ach resident must demonstrate the ability to: III.A.1. approach the patient with recognition of the entire clinical context, incorporate osteopathic principles, including the four tenets, and use the relationship between structure and function to promote health; (Core) III.A.2. use OPP to perform competent physical, neurologic, and structural examinations incorporating analysis of laboratory and radiology results, diagnostic testing, and physical examination as appropriate to his/her specialty; (Core) III.A.3. document somatic dysfunction and its treatment as applicable to each patient's care; (Core) III.A.4. effectively treat patients and provide medical care that incorporates the osteopathic philosophy; (Core) III.A.5. gather accurate, essential information from all sources, including information relevant to OPP; (Core) III.A.6. demonstrate a caring attitude that is mindful of cultural sensitivities and patient apprehension concerning touch and palpatory diagnosis; (Core) III.A.7. assume increased responsibility for the incorporation of osteopathic concepts into his/her patient management; (Core)

-demonstrate listening skills in interactions with patients, utilizing caring, compassionate behavior and touch (where appropriate); (Core)
+- III.A.1. approach the patient with recognition of the entire clinical context, incorporate osteopathic principles, including the four tenets, and use the relationship between structure and function to promote health; ^(Core) - III.A.2. use OPP to perform competent physical, neurologic, and structural examinations incorporating analysis of laboratory and radiology results, diagnostic testing, and physical examination as appropriate to his/her specialty; ^(Core) - III.A.3. document somatic dysfunction and its treatment as applicable to each patient's care; ^(Core) - III.A.4. effectively treat patients and provide medical care that incorporates the osteopathic philosophy; ^(Core) - III.A.5. gather accurate, essential information from all sources, including information relevant to OPP; ^(Core) - III.A.6. demonstrate a caring attitude that is mindful of cultural sensitivities and patient apprehension concerning touch and palpatory diagnosis; ^(Core) - III.A.7. assume increased responsibility for the incorporation of osteopathic concepts into his/her patient management; ^(Core) - III.A.8. demonstrate listening skills in interactions with patients, utilizing caring, compassionate behavior and touch (where appropriate); ^(Core)